banjocat/shorturl/README.rst

 shorturl
 =========
-shorturl is a url shortner built with
+https://shortcurl.com is a url shortner built with

 * django
 * nodejs